Boost Your Business with eCards

 For example, you might treat trophies as a type of workplace superlative.
 Give a trophy of a bird and a worm to the employee who arrives the earliest every morning and call it the “early bird” award.
 Schedule a miniature award ceremony during everyone’s lunch break one day and give the awards in front of everyone in the office.

-5. Employee perks
+5. Employee Perks

 Workplace perks are great rewards for exceptional work since they make the work day more convenient for your employees.
 Consider the following perks you might give to exceptional employees: